Real Name | Troy Carter |

 - Troy Carter is 52 years old

-- Is Troy Carter single or married?
-Troy Carter is Married (Rebecca Carter) !
+- Troy Carter's relationship status is Married (Rebecca Carter)

 - Where did Troy Carter go to school?
 Troy Carter is a graduate of West Philadelphia High School